 1) HOA Financials – This includes managing the funds and keeping track of incoming and outgoing funds as well as reporting on the financial status of the association to the board.

-2) Project Management – Every project, no matter its size, need to be managed properly.
+2) Project Management – Every project, no matter its size, needs to be managed properly.
 This can be the hiring of a gardener or a security guard.
-This can also be the construction of a new roof of the condominium or a deck around the pool.
+This can also be constructing a new roof for the condominium or a deck around the pool.
 The status of each project needs to be reported monthly to the board of the HOA.

-3) HOA Rules Enforcement – The bylaws of the condominium that are registered property register give the HOA the duty to enforce restrictions, rules, covenants, and regulations in the community.
+3) HOA Rules Enforcement – The bylaws of the condominium that are registered give the HOA the duty to enforce restrictions, rules, covenants, and regulations in the community.
 It is the job of the condominium manager to enforce those rules.
-Failure to properly enforce the rules can result in lawsuits, lower property values and angry homeowners.
+Failure to properly enforce the rules can result in lawsuits, lower property values, and angry homeowners.

 Professional condo manager

 Hiring a condo manager is not a financial option for every condominium.
-A large condominium, with large common areas, amenities like a pool, tennis courts and others has more work for a manager than a small one without those amenities.
-And a large condominium has of course more financial resources than a small one.
+A large condominium, with large common areas and amenities like a pool, tennis courts, and others, has more work for a manager than a small one without those amenities.
+And a large condominium has, of course, more financial resources than a small one.

 Advantages and disadvantages